balazspeczeli/peczeli-dev/src/content/posts/my-ubuntu-setup.md

 <a href="https://okular.kde.org/" target="_blank">Okular</a> is perfect for PDF and ePub documents.
 I use its highlighter feature extensively.

-Update (2021): <a href="https://workspace.google.com/marketplace/app/adobe_acrobat_%E2%80%93_pdf_and_esignature_tools/80763634447" target="_blank">Adobe Acrobat for Google Drive</a> is also a decent choice for reading PDF documents.
+<a href="https://workspace.google.com/marketplace/app/adobe_acrobat_%E2%80%93_pdf_and_esignature_tools/80763634447" target="_blank">Adobe Acrobat for Google Drive</a> is also a decent choice for reading PDF documents.
 The files are stored on Google Drive and modifications (e.g. highlights) are saved automatically.

 ## Development